 - Logical with new learning challenges

-- Some parents have reportedly complained this book to be a classical and traditional way of learning; nothing new.
+- Some parents have reportedly complained about this book to be a classical and traditional way of learning; nothing new.

 If you may have read some of Hewitt’s blogs, you would probably already know what to expect from his book.
 Wonderfully inspiring and excellently written, the book will surely surpass your expectations.

 Settling out of formal education, the author opted for homeschooling for his sons through different experiments in the woods.
-This approach had led his sons to build strong confidence, creativity and resourcefulness.
-They had the opportunity to learn, play, read and test their boundaries.
+This approach had led his sons to build strong confidence, creativity, and resourcefulness.
+They had the opportunity to learn, play, read, and test their boundaries.

 That’s what the Home Grown is all about.
-The book teaches you curiosity, connectivity and a passion for day-to-day life occurring.
+The book teaches you curiosity, connectivity, and a passion for day-to-day life occurring.
 The beautifully compiled book tells us that learning is a lifelong process and that it shouldn’t just be confined at a classroom.

-Furthermore, the essays on parenting, nature and education will show you that the significant change from many different small changes are possible while building a life that your child would love.
+Furthermore, the essays on parenting, nature and education will show you that the significant change from many different small changes is possible while building a life that your child would love.
 It’s like a glimpse into what would lie ahead in the future.